-Quick angulations in the course of the exiting blood vessels (called bayoneting)
+Quick (ie, sharp change in the course of angulations in the exiting blood vessels [called bayoneting])

 Thinning of the neurosensory rim (optic nerve or retinal nerve fiber layer) over time alone can be diagnostic of glaucoma regardless of the IOP or visual field and is the initial sign of damage in 40 to 60% of cases.
 In other cases, the initial sign of damage is some visual field change.

 Wedge-shaped dark areas may develop, reflecting damage to the retinal nerve fiber layer.